 Table of Contents[Hide][Show]

-Recipe for fermented potatoes made with your favorite type of white potatoes that is an enzyme and probiotic-rich side dish that adds healthy resistant starch to the diet.
+Traditional method for fermented potatoes as an enzyme-rich, cultured side dish that adds probiotics and resistant starch to the diet.

 Is there anything quite as satisfying as mashed potatoes with dinner?
-I just love all forms of potatoes โ baked, fried, mashed, even boiled!
-This article gives you a delicious recipe plus video demo for making fermented potatoes to add to your potato making repertoire.
+I just love all forms of potatoesโฆ baked, fried, mashed, even boiled!

 Why would you want to make cultured potatoes in the first place?
-Because, unfortunately, the starch in potatoes is really not all that easy to digest for many folks.
-Especially these days with so many people suffering from digestive complaints of all kinds, starch can be a real painย โ literally!
-Potatoes are also nightshade vegetables, and fermenting them can help ease the issue of eating them for people who are sensitive.
+Because, unfortunately, the starch in potatoes is really not all that easy to digest for many people.

 The problem is with the starch molecule itself.
-Each starch molecule is comprised of hundreds of mono sugars connected in long, branch-like strands.
+Each one is quite complexโฆcomprised of hundreds of mono-sugars connected in long, branch-like strands.

 If you are coming off the GAPS, AIP or SCD diets and reintroducing resistant starchย to your diet after a period of gut healing, fermented potatoes would be a great first step.